Meet Our Staff

 Joshua Swift, Office Manager | 413.586.5855 ext.
 170 | email@example.com

-Joshua Swift, Office Manager, holds a degree in psychology, dance, and facilitation from Hampshire College.
-He has worked as a Care Resource Coordinator with Partners in Health during the COVID-19 crisis on the state of Massachusetts’ COVID-19 response.
-He lives in Belchertown with three friends, his cat, and three chickens.
+Joshua Swift is Valley’s Office Manager.
+They hold a degree in psychology, dance, and facilitation from Hampshire College.
+They handle event and data management and provide support to all of Valley’s programs.
+Prior to working at Valley, they worked as a Care Resource Coordinator with Partners in Health on the MA COVID-19 response.
+They live in Belchertown with three friends, their cat, and three chickens.

 Madeline Weaver Blanchette – President – Maddy is a principal at Foster and Blanchette, a Holyoke law firm specializing in civil liberties and indigent defense.
 Having grown up in Northampton in the 1970s and early 1980s, she returned with her husband Peter and children in 2007.
 She has been on the board since 2016, after coming to understand Valley’s critical role in supporting local housing affordability and promoting equitable community sustainability during the development of the Lumber Yard in her neighborhood.

 Pat Byrnes – Clerk – Pat Byrnes has served on the board since 2010.
 She is a housing professional who has worked in both the private and public sectors to address the continuing need for safe affordable housing for anyone who needs it.
 A native of Springfield MA, Pat now lives in Northampton.

 Greg Richane – Greg specializes in network engagement, group facilitation, communication, public policy, and event planning.
 His experience includes campaigns and issue advocacy efforts focused on economic and social justice.
 He hails originally from Western New York, and came to the Pioneer Valley after time in New York City, San Francisco, and Providence.
 He lives in Easthampton with his wife Amy and son Sam.
 He has been on the board since 2016.